NYUAD-CRC/crc-docs/source/hpc/accounts/index.rst

 Requesting New Account
 ----------------------

+.. toctree::
+   :maxdepth: 1
+   :hidden:

+   /hpc/system/account_new

 #.
 Follow the instructions this :doc:`page <account_new>` to request an new account on Dalma.
 #.
 Ask your sponsor to approve the request.
 Follow the instructions in this :doc:`page <account_approval>` to approve account request.
 #.
 You cannot submit jobs until you pass our online training.
 Click this: :ref:`Dalma Trainig <training>`

-.. toctree::
-    :glob:
-   :maxdepth: 1
-   :hidden:

-   /hpc/system/account_new

 Renewing an Account
 -------------------